 New Libertarians: New Promoters of a Welfare State.
 A new libertarianism is coming—more accommodating, less strident, more pragmatic, less hard core, more moderate.

 A Dog-Eat-Dog World: Rand vs. Rawls.
 Ayn Rand and John Rawls start from fundamentally different views of human nature.

 Life, Liberty, Pursuit of Happiness, but Not Property.
-Many libertarians, Objectivists, and other defenders of free-market capitalism think property is on the list with life, liberty, and the pursuit of happiness.
-It’s not.
+Property is not on that list with life, liberty, and the pursuit of happiness.
 And it shouldn’t be.

 The main theme of my research is that the philosophical problem of induction is an artifact of a bad turn taken in the early 19th century, by which induction came to be conceived as a logic of propositional inference that depends on a suppressed uniformity principle.
 In antiquity and from Bacon to Whewell, induction was instead conceived as a logic of classification.

 For several years at Stanford University, I taught a seminar on the history of scientific methods and a seminar on moral foundations of capitalism.
 In 2011, I taught a course on history of science at Stevens Institute of Technology.
 In fall 2012, I taught the capitalism seminar for the Political Theory Project at Brown University and then the following year a seminar on Ayn Rand.

 Board of Advisors, College of Arts and Letters, Stevens Institute of Technology • Occasional referee for HOPOS • Consulting, then Contributing, Editor, The Objective Standard, 2007–11 • Founder and Chairman, Anthem Foundation for Objectivist Scholarship, 2001–10 • Board Member, Ayn Rand Institute, 2004–10 • Advisor, John P. McCaskey Foundation